shakedzy/companion/docs/run.md

     (<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/92/Cog_font_awesome.svg/1200px-Cog_font_awesome.svg.png" style="height: 1.2em; vertical-align: middle">)
     on the top-left corner of the main screen, or go to **[127.0.0.1:5000/setup](http://127.0.0.1:5000/setup)**.

-!!! warning ":fontawesome-brands-apple: Running on an Apple device?"
-    For some reason, recordings don't seem to always work well when running on an Apple device using a browser other than Safari.
-If you seem to encounter similar issues, try using Safari.

 ## User Interface